eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 **3. Customer Satisfaction:**

    * Conduct post-interaction surveys.
-   * Monitor Net Promoter Scores (NPS) to gauge likelihood of recommendation.
+   * Monitor Net Promoter Scores (NPS) to gauge the likelihood of a recommendation.

 **4. Conversion Rate:**

-   * Track percentage of users making purchases after chatbot interaction.
+   * Track the percentage of users making purchases after chatbot interaction.
    * Analyze average order value for chatbot-assisted purchases.

 **5. Latency and Response Time:**